mk12/notes4u/notes/sph4u.md

 where `W` is the work function, representing the energy needed for an electron to escape the electrode.
 The work function depends on the metal in the target electrode, and it can be measured in joules (J) or in electron-volts (eV).
 One electron-volt is equal to 1.60 × 10^−19^ J.

 Since `f_0` is the frequency that allows an electron to break free but gives no extra energy to move, it will result in `E_"k,max" = 0`.
-This gives us another equation, which we can use as a definition for `W` as well as a way to find `f_0`:
+This gives us another equation, which we can use to define `W` as well as a way to find `f_0`:

     `W = hf_0`.